A Public Faith

 Richard J. Mouw, president and professor of Christian philosophy, Fuller Theological Seminary

 "Why should Christians use the resources of their faith to speak to and serve the common good rather than reducing the faith to a message that soothes individuals or energizes them to pursue success?
 And how can they do that without coercing those who are not Christians?
-In A Public Faith, Miroslav Volf sets for himself the daunting task of addressing these two deep and urgent questions in a way that is both widely accessible and takes account of the scholarly literature.
+In A Public Faith, Miroslav Volf sets for himself the daunting task of addressing these two deep and urgent questions in a way both that is widely accessible and takes account of the scholarly literature.
 He succeeds on all counts.
 It is a wonderful guide for the perplexed in our times."

 Nicholas Wolterstorff, Noah Porter Professor of Philosophical Theology, Yale University; senior fellow, Institute for Advanced Studies in Culture, University of Virginia